jcwill415/Stock_Market_Data_Analysis/README.md

 ## Technical Summary
 * Back end language: Python
-* Dataset: csv
+* Dataset: csv, stock price date via Yahoo Finance
-* Packages: Pandas/NumPy, Matplotlib for data manipulation and visualization.
+* Packages: Pandas/NumPy; Scikit-learn for Machine Learning in Python; Matplotlib (and mplfinance) for data manipulation and visualization.

 ## Features
-The script will scrape data for S&P500 tickers, pull financial data from API, download into csv file.
+The script will scrape data for S&P500 tickers, pull financial data from Yahoo Finance API, and download into a csv file.
-* Scrape stock tickers from web (i.e. Wikipedia)
+* Scrape stock tickers from web (i.e. Wikipedia).
-* For this project, the SP500 list is from: "List of S&P 500 Companies" at https://en.wikipedia.org/wiki/List_of_S%26P_500_companies
+* For this project, the SP500 list is from: "List of S&P 500 Companies" at https://en.wikipedia.org/wiki/List_of_S%26P_500_companies.
-* Use Requests to scrape data for Beautiful Soup to parse
+* Use Requests to scrape data for Beautiful Soup to parse.
 * Using this soup object, navigate/search HTML for data you want to pull.
 * Create directory with stock price close data for all 500 companies over time (i.e. 01/01/2000 to 05/24/2020).
 * Build quantitative models to conduct financial and investment analysis such as risk and rates of return, and build a basic trading strategy.